Meta-Learning Linear Quadratic Regulators: A Policy Gradient MAML Approach for Model-free LQR: Introduction

 \section{Introduction}

-One of the main successes of Reinforcement Learning (RL) (for example, in the context of robotics) is its ability to learn control policies that rapidly adapt to different agents and environments \citep{wang2016learning, duan2016rl,rothfuss2018promp}.
+One of the main successes of reinforcement learning (RL) (for example, in the context of robotics) is its ability to learn control policies that rapidly adapt to different agents and environments \citep{wang2016learning, duan2016rl,rothfuss2018promp}.
 This idea of learning a control policy that efficiently adapts to unseen RL tasks is referred to as meta-learning, or learning to learn.
-The most popular approach is the Model-Agnostic Meta-Learning (MAML) \citep{finn2017model,finn2019online}.
-In the context of RL, the role of MAML is to exploit task diversity of RL tasks drawn from a common task distribution to learn a control policy in a multi-task and heterogeneous setting that is only a few policy gradient (PG) steps away from an unseen task optimal policy.
+The most popular approach is the model-agnostic meta-learning (MAML) \citep{finn2017model,finn2019online}.
+In the context of RL, the role of MAML is to exploit task diversity of RL tasks drawn from a common task distribution to learn a control policy in a multi-task and heterogeneous setting that is only a few policy gradient (PG) steps away from an unseen task's optimal policy.

 Despite its success in image classification and RL, more needs to be understood about the theoretical convergence guarantees of MAML for both model-based and model-free learning.
-This is due to the fact that, in general, the MAML objective is non-convex and requires a careful analysis depending on the considered task-setting (e.g., classification and regression \citep{fallah2020convergence,johnson2011safe,abbas2022sharp,ji2022theoretical}, RL \citep{fallah2021convergence,liu2022theoretical, beck2023survey}).
-There is a recent body of work on multi-task/agent learning for estimation \citep{zhang2023multi,wang2023fedsysid,zhang2023meta,toso2023learning, chen2023multi} and control \citep{wang2023model,tang2023zeroth,wang2023fleet}, where theoretical guarantees are provided for different learning techniques in a variety of control settings.
-Therefore, with the purpose of characterizing the personalization guarantees of the MAML approach for a baseline and well-established control setting, we consider the model-free MAML-LQR problem.
+This is due to the fact that, in general, the MAML objective is non-convex and requires a careful analysis depending on the considered task-setting (e.g., classification and regression \citep{fallah2020convergence,johnson2011safe,abbas2022sharp,ji2022theoretical,zhan2024data}, RL \citep{fallah2021convergence,liu2022theoretical, beck2023survey}).
+There is a recent body of work on multi-task/agent learning for estimation \citep{zhang2023multi,wang2023fedsysid,zhang2024sampleefficient,toso2023learning, chen2023multi} and control \citep{wang2023model,tang2023zeroth,wang2023fleet, toso2024asynchronous}, where theoretical guarantees are provided for different learning techniques in a variety of control settings.
+Therefore, to characterize the personalization guarantees of MAML for a baseline and well-established control setting, we consider the model-free MAML-LQR problem.